sveltejs/eslint-plugin-svelte/docs/rules/button-has-type.md

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.0.4
+This rule was introduced in eslint-plugin-svelte v0.0.4

 ## :mag: Implementation